MattDB101/Secure-Software-Development/README.md

 # Introduction

-This was my final project whilst undertaking level 9 course in Secure Software Development.
+This was my final project whilst undertaking a level 9 course in Secure Software Development.
 The prescribed task was to plan with the use of JIRA and then subsequently create a login & file upload mechanism with role based access control.
 Privilged users would be able to access a panel showing recently uploaded files metadata, whilst non-privileged users would only be able to access to file upload portal.